 The sense is, Whenever the mature installment of knowledge is provided, which may then lead to a fuller “knowing,” then the gifts of prophecy, language, and knowledge will “cease” or “be discarded.”

 In preparing the Corinthians for the final unfoldings of his prison epistles, Paul illustrates this change by means of a figure in which a child, when reaching his majority, discards the activities and implements of his minority.
 “When I was a minor, I spoke as a minor, I took account of things as a minor.
 Yet when I have become a man, I have discarded that which is a minor’s” (1 Cor.13:11).

-This illustration is interjected between the apostle’s pronouncement in verse 10, that the mature instalment of knowledge will mean the abrogation of the gifts of verse 8, and the explanation of why this is so in verse 12: “For at present we are observing by means of a mirror, in an enigma, yet then [whenever the maturity may be coming; v.10], face to face.
-At present I know out of an instalment, yet then I shall recognize according as I am recognized also” (1 Cor.13:12).
+This illustration is interjected between the apostle’s pronouncement in verse 10, that the mature installment of knowledge will mean the abrogation of the gifts of verse 8, and the explanation of why this is so in verse 12: “For at present we are observing by means of a mirror, in an enigma, yet then [whenever the maturity may be coming; v.10], face to face.
+At present, I know out of an installment, yet then I shall recognize according as I am recognized also” (1 Cor.13:12).

 Were they to participate in the kingdom of the heavens and one day stand up in an allotment on the earth along with the prophets of old and all others who were worthy of this through their obedience to the law?
 If so, how could they enjoy such a place without becoming proselytes or practicing the law’s righteousness?
 These and many related matters made the time then present full of enigma.